lodash/babel-plugin-lodash/README.md

 Babel v5 is no longer supported.
 Use [v0.2.0](https://github.com/lodash/babel-plugin-lodash/tree/0.2.0) for support.

+> Is Lodash version 3 supported by the plugin

+Yes, you can use [v1.1.0](https://github.com/lodash/babel-plugin-lodash/tree/1.1.0).

 > Do import specifiers, e.g. `import { x } from 'lodash'`, work?

 You [know it](https://github.com/lodash/babel-plugin-lodash/blob/master/test/fixtures/multi-specifier/actual.js)!